New EnglandFarm Guide

 River Ridge Farm

-River Ridge Farm is a Middletown farm stop connected to central Connecticut farm-stand shopping and local food.
+River Ridge Farm is a Middletown farm stop connected to central Connecticut farm-stand shopping.

 Bantam, CT